 Weeds can take over after just a few days of not weeding.
-I’ve discussed the many ways of getting rid of weeds naturally before, but today I wanted to show you how to suppress weeds in your garden with cardboard.
+I’ve discussed the many ways of getting rid of weeds naturally like natural weed killers before, but today I wanted to show you how to use a cardboard weed barrier to suppress the weeds.

-Most coloured cardboard will have toxic dyes that you don’t want in your soil; it’s better to use the most plain cardboard you can find.
-We’ve often used ones with writing on them simply because it’s hard to find plain ones, but steer clear of the fully coloured ones.
+Most colored cardboard will have toxic dyes that you don’t want in your soil; it’s better to use the most plain cardboard you can find.
+We’ve often used ones with writing on them simply because it’s hard to find plain ones, but steer clear of the fully colored ones.

 Even though cardboard can hide the weeds instantly and block out the light to your weeds, it will decompose within a couple of months (you’ll see an accumulation of worms underneath as they love it!).
 Cardboard is great to use if you’re building a lasagna garden bed (you can see the process of one of ours below) but you’ll still need some mulch over top of it eventually.
 Be wary after many rainfalls it can be a little slippery too!

 Should You Use a Cardboard Weed Barrier?

 Cardboard can be a great quick fix for weed control in your garden and is perfect for lasagna gardening or putting at the base of new raised beds.
 It won’t give you permanent weed control however so you’ll need to come up with something for the long-term like adding mulch on top of the cardboard.